A lot of Christians—and really people in general—are tired… really tired.

-Many people feel like failures or feel like they have a tenuous grasp on “success.”- always chasing success, but never really achieving it, much less feeling “truly fulfilled” in life & business.
+Many people feel like they have a tenuous grasp on “success.”- always chasing success, but never really achieving it, much less feeling “truly fulfilled” in life & business.

 The result is that instead of feeling like they’re living the more abundant life, Christians can feel like they’re living the more busy life.
 There can be a twang of jealousy for people who get to sleep in on Sunday mornings and don’t seem to have to have to keep up with the “perfect” families at church.